scalar-labs/scalar-kubernetes/docs/ScalarDLOperationGuide.md

 ### Steps

-Get the list of applications that can be rolled out.
+Get the list of pods that can be rolled out.

 ```console
 $ kubectl get deployments.apps